MLB rumors: Latest news, buzz, trades and more

 Injuries

-• Houston Astros placed RHP Joe Musgrove on the 10-day disabled list with right shoulder discomfort.
-Move is retroactive to May 27.

-• Boston Red Sox placed 2B Dustin Pedroia on the 10-day disabled list with a left wrist sprain.
+• Baltimore Orioles placed catcher Welington Castillo on the 10-day disabled list a groin contusion.

-• San Francisco Giants placed outfielder Michael Morse on the 7-day disabled list with a concussion

-• Tampa Bay Rays placed LF Peter Bourjos on the 10-day disabled list with tennis elbow.
-Move isretroactive to May 29.
+• Tampa Bay Rays placed pitcher Matt Andriese on the 10-day disabled list with a groin strain.

-• Pittsburgh Pirates placed catcher Chris Stewart on the 10-day disabled list with a left hamstring strain.
+• Philadelphia Phillies placed pitcher Vince Velasquez on the 10-day disabled list with a right flexor strain.

-• Baltimore Orioles outfielder Adam Jones is still day-to-day with left hip and ankle injuries.
-Jones has missed last two games.

-• Philadelphia Phillies pitcher Vince Velasquez has been diagnosed with a flexor strain, with trip to the DL likely.
+• Los Angeles Angels outfielder Mike Trout underwent surgery to repair torn UCL, dorsal capsule in left thumb.
+Expected to return after All-Star break.